zachmprince/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/surrogate_creation.md

 ## Creating a Trainer

 This example will go over the creation of [NearestPointTrainer](NearestPointTrainer.md).
-[Trainers](Trainers/index.md) are technically a type of [GeneralUserObject.md] with the same `validParams`, `initialSetup`, `initialize`, `execute`, and `finalize` functions that are executed during the object's call.
+Most [trainers](Trainers/index.md) are derived from the [SamplerTrainer](SamplerTrainer.C) base class, which is technically a type of [GeneralUserObject.md] with the same `validParams`, `initialSetup`, `initialize`, `execute`, and `finalize` functions that are executed during the object's call.
+This class takes in predictor data in the form a sampler and response data in the form of a [vectorpostprocessor](VectorPostprocessors/index.md) vector, which can be seen in the following input parameters.

-### validParams
+!listing SamplerTrainer.C re=InputParameters\sSamplerTrainer::validParams.*?^}

-Typically, the trainer requires the input of a sampler, so that it understands what the inputs of the full-order model were run.
-The trainer also needs the output values from the full-order model which are stored in a [vector postprocessor](VectorPostprocessors/index.md).
+This parent class uses the `execute` function to loop through the sampler and it is the prerogative of the derived class, i.e. the trainer being created, to overwrite the `preTrain`, `train`, and `postTrain` functions.

-!listing NearestPointTrainer.C re=InputParameters\sNearestPointTrainer::validParams.*?^}
+!listing SamplerTrainer.C re=void\sSamplerTrainer::execute.*?^}

 ### Constructor

-All trainers are based on SurrogateTrainer, which provides the necessary interface for saving the surrogate model data.
+All trainers are based on [SurrogateTrainer](SurrogateTrainer.C), which provides the necessary interface for saving the surrogate model data.
 All the data meant to be saved is defined in the constructor of the training object.
 In [NearestPointTrainer](NearestPointTrainer.md), the variable `_sample_points` is declared as the necessary surrogate data, see [Trainers](Trainers/index.md) for more information on declaring model data:

 !listing NearestPointTrainer.C re=NearestPointTrainer::NearestPointTrainer.*?^}